|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 | | It was the negative week for the Campbell Soup (CPB).
-During the week, the CPB dropped -1.18 points, or -3.73%, and closed at 30.48 on Friday, November 28, 2025.
-Weekly volume was 32% above average.
+During the week, the CPB dropped -1.58 points, or -7.18%, and closed at 20.43 on Friday, April 10, 2026.
+Weekly volume was 45% above average.

-Daily Technical Indicators: [See CPB daily technical indicators chart] Daily technical indicators are neutral.
-During the last week, daily MACD line has moved below its signal line.
+Daily Technical Indicators: [See CPB daily technical indicators chart] Daily Williams' Percentage Range is oversold.
+Use the Technical Stock Screener to see the list of stocks with daily oversold Williams' Percentage Range.
+During the last week, daily Lane's Stochastic signal line (%D) has moved below overbought area.
 Such crossover is considered a bearish signal.
+The daily MACD line is above its signal line since March 26, 2026.
+This is an indication that the short-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current short-term uptrend is getting weak.
 During the last week, the price has fallen below the Parabolic SAR (stop and reversal).
 A Parabolic SAR above the price is a bearish signal, and it indicates that momentum is likely to remain in the downward direction.
 A Parabolic SAR is used as a trailing stop loss for long or short positions.
 It works best during strong trending periods.
 Use the following links to access Parabolic SAR Help, or use the Technical Stock Screener to see the list of stocks with the Parabolic SAR close to the price level.
-During the last week, the price has declined below the moving average in the center of the Bollinger Bands.
+The price has closed on Friday below the lower Bollinger Band.
+It is considered a bearish signal.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.
-During the last week, the price has crossed below the 50 Day Moving Average.
-Such crossover is considered a bearish signal.
-The moving average crossover signals work better when the stock develops a strong trend, but they are ineffective when the stock is in a trading range.
-Moving average crossover systems can be effective, but should be used in conjunction with trend patterns, momentum indicators, candlesticks and other aspects of technical analysis.
-Use the following links to access Moving Average Crossover trading technique, or use the Technical Stock Screener to see the list of stocks with the Moving Average close to the price level.

 | |